Fuji Electric Global

 Responding to natural disaster risks

-The Company has introduced a disaster prevention information system that makes it possible to identify domestic business partners located in regions affected by earthquakes and regions for which emergency warnings have been issued.
-In fiscal 2021, as a result of utilizing data related to the approximately 9,000 bases of primary and secondary business partners registered to our disaster prevention information system, we were able to quickly confirm the situation when natural disasters (mainly earthquakes) occurred, thereby avoiding effects on the Company’s production activities.
-We will strive to more effectively visualize supply chain risks and expand the number of registered business partners.
+The Company has introduced a disaster prevention information system that makes it possible to identify domestic business partners located in regions for which emergency warnings have been issued due to earthquakes or weather conditions.
+In fiscal 2022, we expanded the registration of secondary business partners, resulting in approximately 9,900 bases of primary and secondary business partners registered to our disaster prevention information system.
+In addition, with regard to overseas business partners, we have established a system to collect information on disasters through overseas IPOs*.
+As a result, we were able to quickly confirm the situation when natural disasters (mainly earthquakes) occurred, thereby swiftly identifying any risks on the Company’s production activities.
+We will continue to strive to more effectively visualize supply chain risks and expand the number of registered business partners.

 Resilience certification